kwatog/ebrose/DEPLOYMENT_SUCCESS.md

 4. **Change Admin Password**: Update in admin settings for security
 5. **Create Users**: Add team members with appropriate roles

-Your Mazarbul system is ready for use with enterprise-grade security and full audit compliance! 🚀
+Your Ebrose system is ready for use with enterprise-grade security and full audit compliance! 🚀